Skip to content

 Need Help?
 We’ve Got Answers

-Do I need special permission to install both solar and wind at home?
+Do I need planning permission to install solar panels and a wind turbine together?